-Mollies habitat is rather diversified – freshwater, brackish and saline water of different temperature, hardness and acidity.
-Various Poecilia fishes have some differences in their morphological characters, they’ve got used to different life conditions.
+Habitat is rather diversified – freshwater, brackish, saline water of different temperatures, hardness, and acidity.
+Various Poecilia fishes have some differences in their morphological characters.
+They’ve got used to different life conditions.

-Sphenops molly fish is encountered in waters of Mexico and Columbia, sailfin molly can be found in channels with brackish water in state of Carolina, Texas, Virginia and Florida, yucatan molly can be seen only in Mexican peninsula Yucatan.
+Sphenops molly fish is encountered in Mexico and Colombia waters, and sailfin molly can be found in channels with brackish water in Carolina state, Texas, Virginia, and Florida; yucatan molly can be seen only in Mexican peninsula Yucatan.

 Keeping in a tank